 The fair value of subordinated debt was measured using the interest rates commensurate with borrowings of similar terms.
-At June 30, 2017, the carrying value and fair value of the subordinated debt is \$35.0 million and \$17.5 million, respectively.
-See Note 8 to the consolidated statement of financial condition for further discussion of the subordinated debt.
+At June 30, 2018, the carrying value and fair value of the subordinated debt is \$35.0 million and \$15.2 million, respectively.
+See Note 8 for further discussion of the subordinated debt.